-I heard recently the Daisy Coleman, who was in the 2016 documentary Audrie & Daisy, had died by suicide.
-I had watched the film on Netflix a couple of years ago, but I thought I’d watch it again and write a post about it in honour of Daisy.
+I heard recently that Daisy Coleman, who was in the 2016 documentary Audrie & Daisy, had died by suicide.
+I had first watched the film a couple of years ago, but I thought I’d watch it again and write a post about it in honour of Daisy.
 Rape culture was a problem then, and it’s a problem now.
 Change is long overdue.

 Audrie & Daisy begins with the story of 15-year-old Audrie Potts.
 She was sexually assaulted by three boys while drunk and passed out at a party.
 They had drawn lewd messages on her body with markers.
 Photos were taken of her during the incident and circulated amongst students at her school in Saratoga, California.
 Audrie became the target of slut-shaming at school.

 Eight days later, a distraught Audrie called her mom to pick her up from school.
 When they get home, Audrie went to her bedroom, and when her mom next checked on her, she was dead.